pat-dill/roblox-requests/docs/guide/quickstart.md

 -- Wed, 08 Oct 2014 23:28:44 GMT
 ```

-This dictionary, however, is special.
 HTTP headers are case-insensitive, so you can access them however you like:

 ```lua
 print(r.headers["Last-Modified"])